mrfaptastic/Employee-Monitoring-Sensor-Hack-CC1110/README.md

 ## Conclusion
 * Completely pointless but cool hack.
 Can use as a IR temperature sensor.
-* The kettle after boiling always shows a symptom Covid-19 according to this advanced logic that determines what to display on the LED Matrix Panel:
+* The kettle after boiling always shows symptoms of Covid-19 according to the advanced logic that determines what to display on the LED Matrix Panel:
 ```
 if (temp > 37.5) { covid = true; }
 ```